weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 Once the release is deployed, reload the Socks Shop in your browser to see that the buttons in the catalogue and on the cart have all changed to red!

 So that's useful for manually gated changes, but it's even better to do continuous delivery.

-Turn that on by running:
+Turn continuous delivery on by running:

 ```
 k8s-01$ fluxctl automate --service=sock-shop/front-end
 ```

-Then change the front-end again, maybe back to green this time?
+Then change the front-end again, maybe green this time?

 ```
 cd front-end